 - No need to change address with all the companies in which you are an investor; any change of address with the DP is communicated to all the companies

-- Hold all types of investments, such as stocks, bonds and mutual funds in a single account
+- Helps hold all types of investments, such as stocks, bonds and mutual funds in a single account

 To encourage investment in the stock market, SEBI has introduced a Basic Services Demat Account that is a no-frills account with limited services.
-There is no Annual Maintenance Charge (AMC) for holding investments up to Rs.
-50,0003 in a basic services account.
-For investments between Rs 50,001 and Rs 2,00,000, the AMC charges will be Rs 100.
+There is no annual maintenance charge for holding investments up to Rs.
+50,000 in a basic services account.
+For investments between Rs 50,001 and Rs 2,00,000, the AMC charges Rs 100.

 A demat account is necessary if you want to reap the benefits of investing in the stock market.
 Before opening one, do a thorough research of the fees charged by various depository participant and understand the various features offered.
 If you’re a new investor, a Basic Services Demat Account will be adequate for you.